Durie Hill School follows the guidelines as set out within the New Zealand Curriculum.

 Out-of-School Sport: We encourage the involvement of children in after-school and weekend sport.
 Currently we offer teams in Tee-Ball, cricket, netball, and hockey, and touch rugby.
 Many children also play for the Durie Hill Football Club, and although this is not organised by the school, we do have a close link with the football club.
 Other sports such as rugby are well catered for by clubs.
 Currently we have good staff and parental support to organise, coach, and manage teams.

 Education Outside the Classroom (EOTC): Our School embraces EOTC in our school curriculum.
-This year we are reviewing our camp programme and we will update information as soon as possible.

 These excursions are planned to enhance and enrich classroom learning programmes, or to participate in community events and opportunities.